 The file hooks only refer to the file by its name and extension, so the $\langle file name \rangle$ should be the file name as it is on the filesystem with extension (if any) and without paths.
-Different from \input and similar commands, the .tex extension is not assumed in hook (file name), so .tex files must be specified with their extension to be recognized.
+Different from \input and similar commands, the .tex extension is not assumed in hook $\langle file name \rangle$, so .tex files must be specified with their extension to be recognized.
 Files within subfolders should also be addressed by their name and extension only.

 Extensionless files also work, and should then be given without extension.
-Note however that TEX prioritizes .tex files, so if two files foo and foo.tex exist in the search path, only the latter will be seen.
+Note however that T_EX prioritizes .tex files, so if two files foo and foo.tex exist in the search path, only the latter will be seen.

-When a file is input, the \(\forall ile name \) is available in \(\text{CurrentFile}, \text{ which is then} \) used when accessing the file/\langle file name\rangle/before and file/\langle file name\rangle/after.
+When a file is input, the $\langle file name \rangle$ is available in \CurrentFile, which is then used when accessing the file/ $\langle file name \rangle$ /before and file/ $\langle file name \rangle$ /after.

-CurrentFile The name of the file about to be read (or just finished) is available to the hooks through \CurrentFile (there is no expl3 name for it for now).
-The file is always provided with its extension, i.e., how it appears on your hard drive, but without any specified path to it.
-For example, \input{sample} and \input{app/sample.tex} would both have \CurrentFile being sample.tex.
+- \CurrentFile The name of the file about to be read (or just finished) is available to the hooks through its extension, i.e., how it appears on your hard drive, but without any specified path to it.
+For example, \input{sample} and \input{app/sample.tex} would both have if needed.
+The paths returned in \CurrentFilePath are only user paths, given through

-\CurrentFilePath The path to the current file (complement to \CurrentFile) is available in \CurrentFilePath if needed.
-The paths returned in \CurrentFilePath are only user paths, given through \input@path (or expl3's equivalent \l_file_search_path_seq) or by directly typing in the path in the \input command or equivalent.
-Files located by kpsewhich get the path added internally by the TEX implementation, so at the macro level it looks as if the file were in the current folder, so the path in \CurrentFilePath is empty in these cases (package and class files, mostly).
+\CurrentFile (there is no expl3 name for it for now).
+The file is always provided with the path in the \input command or equivalent.
+Files located by kpsewhich get the path added internally by the TEX implementation, so at the macro level it looks as if the file were in the current folder, so the path in \CurrentFilePath is empty in these cases